Deep green cathedral spires alternately bathing in sunlight and hiding behind misty puffs of cloud.

 The best seat is directly behind the pilot.

-Since my friend and I took different helicopter tours, we were able to compare our photos and our experiences, and she said that she had better views and also felt that the wind was less intense on the pilot’s side.
+Since my friend and I took different helicopter tours, we were able to compare our photos and our experiences.

-While the pilot makes an effort to rotate the plane as much as possible so everyone can get those stunning views of the Na Pali Coast and its sea cliffs, they do have to fly facing forward, so naturally the person behind them will get the clearest views of the Na Pali Coast the longest.
+While the pilot makes an effort to rotate the plane as much as possible so everyone can get those stunning views of the Na Pali Coast and its sea cliffs, they do have to fly facing forward.

 Let me say that I give this advice with the caveat that there are six seats on a plane and only one edge seat on the pilot’s side.